 Specialists can suggest high-end surgeries to shorten the recovery period from a grievous illness.
 However, expensive surgeries can lead to higher claims by the employee.
 More importantly, surgeries are not always successful and sometimes lead to post-surgery complications as well.
 To reduce the cost of claims and prevent surgeries to the extent possible, educate your employees on getting second opinions when their doctors suggest surgeries.
 Medicinal or other non-surgical treatments can prove to be better alternatives for surgery and also help reduce the claim cost.

-With the sky-rocketing costs of group health insurance, as an employer, you cannot help look for ways to reduce your premium cost, in turn reducing your overall cost to run the company.
+With the sky-rocketing costs of group health insurance, as an employer, you cannot help but look for ways to reduce your premium cost, in turn reducing your overall cost of running the company.
 It is prudent to look at steps to cut costs as in the end, profitable.